Rok rows wooden boat across calm waters of Lake Bled, Slovenia

 Regardless of where one resides, there are ample opportunities to engage in nearly any sport.
 School gyms are used by kids in the morning, while serving as public venues for training and recreational activities during the afternoons and on weekends.

 Rather unknown due to lack of big problems, it is being recognized as the land of successful sportsmen.
-On the transition from socialist to capitalist system some benefits have still been accessible to all the population: good public education, health service and social help.
+In the transition to capitalism, public education, healthcare, and social help remained accessible to the whole population.

-Slovenia will stay my home forever, even if I keep travelling or temporarily living abroad.
+Slovenia will stay my home forever, even if I keep travelling or temporarily living abroad – its rich variety of things to do and places to visit will always draw me back.